mykingdomforapawn/simple-portfolio/README.md

 Having worked with other programming languages, I needed a small and comprehensive project to get into Java.
 This application does not serve any specific purpose other than letting me try out some concepts of the programming language.
 I started by watching some videos explaining the basics of Java and then just started from there with a learning-by-doing mindset.
 Whatever concept I stumbled across, I tried to implement the simplest version of it.
 This project covers:

-- Basic Java project setup in IntelliJ
-- Classes and objects
+- Variables, constants, types, etc.
-- Fields, constructors, methods, accessors & mutators
+- Classes, objects, fields, methods, etc.
-- Static members
 - Control statements
+- Java project setup in IntelliJ
 - User interaction with application running in terminal
+- UML class diagrams

 ## Class diagram

 ![Class diagram](architect_journey_class_diagram.drawio.png)

-## Get started